loris-verga/TheDualityOfSimilarity/_includes/intro.md

 </ul>

 <div style="background:#eef1f5; padding:18px; border-radius:10px; margin-top:20px;">
-<b>Overall:</b>
+<b>Overall:</b><br>
-although we began this case study motivated by unusual stylometric &amp; psychological signatures,
+While this case study started with a focus on unusual stylometric and psychological signatures,
-we ultimately uncovered a much broader phenomenon—an entire network of humour-driven subreddits that shape Reddit’s negativity landscape in profound ways.
+it ultimately revealed a broader pattern: a network of humor-oriented subreddits that plays a central role in shaping Reddit’s negativity dynamics.
 </div>